microsoft/debug-adapter-protocol/specification.md

   /**
    * Working directory for the command.
 For non-empty, valid paths this
    * typically results in execution of a change directory command.
+If
+   * `pathFormat` is set to `uri` in the `InitializeRequestArguments`, this must
+   * be a file URI.
    */
   cwd: string;